Seltsam1/VBA-analysis-of-financial-data-from-green-energy-stock-performance/README.md

 Example Output are screen shots showing data set up and result of running VBA script

-Note - there is an additonal "VBA analysis financial data bonus.bas" script that is includes the above and additional analyses for greatest % increase, greatest % decrease, and greatest total volume
+Note - there is an additonal "VBA analysis financial data bonus.bas" script that is includes the above and additional analyses for greatest % increase, greatest % decrease, and greatest total volume.
+Will also reiterate through each sheet in Excel file

 ## Features